Bo Andersson (businessman)

-Bo Inge Andersson (born 16 October 1955) is a Swedish businessman and former army officer.
+Bo Inge Andersson (born 16 October 1955) is a Swedish businessman, and former officer and diplomat.

+Bo Andersson is currently Senior Advisor for Sanoh Industrial Ltd (Tokyo).
+He also founded Ivanhoe IV, an investment company where he is president.

-Andersson's career included roles as head of purchasing at Saab Automobile, head of global purchasing and supply chain at General Motors, CEO for the turn-around of GAZ Group, the first non-Russian CEO at Avtovaz, where he worked from December 2013 to 3 April 2016, or various positions at Yazaki.
+Previously, Bo Andersson's career included roles at Saab Automobile, General Motors, GAZ Group.
+Avtovaz, Yazaki, and UzAuto Motors.

 Education

-Bo Inge Andersson grew up in the south of Sweden.
+Andersson grew up in the south of Sweden.
 He graduated from the Swedish Army Academy and then served in the army.
 He left the military with the rank of Major.
-Andersson received a bachelor's degree from Stockholm University and completed the Top Management program at Harvard University.
+Andersson received a bachelor's degree from Stockholm University and completed the Advanced Management Program (AMP) at Harvard Business School.

 Career

 General Motors

 Andersson began his business career in 1987 as a purchasing manager in Saab Automotive AB where in 1990 he was promoted to the Vice-President of Saab Purchasing.
 In 1993 he moved to Detroit to work at the position of Executive Director of Electrical Purchasing Group at General Motors (GM).
 A year later he was appointed Executive Director of Chemicals Purchasing Group for GM and worked in this position for three years.
 In 1997 he moved to Germany to hold position of Vice-President for Purchasing in Europe.
-In 2001 Andersson became part of GM top management working as Vice-President for Purchasing worldwide till 2007 and as Vice-President of Global Purchasing and Supply Chain to 2009.
+In 2001 Andersson became part of GM top management, working as Vice-President for Purchasing worldwide until 2007, when he became Vice-President of Global Purchasing and Supply Chain.
+Andersson held this position until 2009, when he was recruited by GAZ Group.

-Andersson left GM in 2009 and became an advisor to Oleg Deripaska (a Russian industrial tycoon) and a head of Board of Directors of GAZ Group - the oldest car plant in Russia and the largest manufacturer of light commercial vehicles, buses and off-road heavy trucks.

 GAZ Group

-Andersson became the president of GAZ Group on August 7, 2009 with objective to combine development of company's strategy with running current operations.
+Andersson left GM in 2009 and became an advisor to Oleg Deripaska (a Russian industrial tycoon) and a board member of GAZ Group – including the oldest automotive plant in Russia and the largest manufacturer of light commercial vehicles, buses and off-road heavy trucks.

+Andersson became the president of GAZ Group on 7 August 2009, with the primary goal of turning around the loss-making company.
+During his five years at GAZ, he managed to turn a loss of 30.5 billion rubles (approx. US$1 billion) in 2008, into a profit of 8.8 billion rubles in 2012.
+Profit improvement was, among other things, attributed to the down-sizing of 50,000 employees, the successful launch of next generation light commercial vehicle (GAZelle Next) and a four-fold improvement in productivity.

 AVTOVAZ

-On November 5, 2013 Andersson was appointed the President of JSC AVTOVAZ the largest Russian car manufacturer which produced old fashioned Lada branded vehicles and was losing market share.
+On 5 November 2013, Bo Andersson was appointed the President of JSC AVTOVAZ the largest Russian car manufacturer which produced old fashioned Lada branded vehicles and was losing market share.
 The Swedish manager has become the first foreign president of the company.

-Announced his resignation on the 17 February 2016.
-He agreed to remain in his role until April 3 to support the transition to new leadership.
-From April 2016 Andersson is the CEO of Bo Group Enterprises.
-From April 2016 through June 2017, Andersson was CEO of Bo Group Enterprises.
+Andersson announced his resignation on 17 February 2016.
+He agreed to remain in his role until 3 April to support the transition to new leadership.
+From April 2016, Bo Andersson was the CEO of Bo Group Enterprises.

-In 2016 in his post as general director of AvtoVAZ in Russia, he liquidated the Manufacture of technological equipment and the Pilot production of AvtoVAZ.
-The chairman of the city Duma Tolyatti Nikolay Ostudin accused Bo Andersson of destroying the LADA in the interests of Renault, without providing any arguments and facts.